 The movie is a grandiose exercise in terror which favours stark imagery and subliminal horror over traditional storytelling.
 It is an experience that possesses you from the very outset, and from the seemingly innocuous overhead shots of Glacier National Park, Montana, you are saturated with a palpable sense of inescapable doom.
-Visually, Kubrick has the ability to leave audiences awed from the very outset, but sound is of equal importance — particularly in The Shining, which uses sound and imagery to bring the Overlook to life as if it were a conscious entity.
+Visually, Kubrick has the ability to leave audiences awed, but sound is of equal importance — particularly in The Shining, which uses sound and imagery to bring the Overlook to life as if it was a conscious entity.
 This was cinema at its most detailed and profound, at its most visceral, and a far cry from the movie’s literary source material.

 But as bitter and as sacrilegious as King’s criticism may sound in reference to one of the genre’s most mesmerising performances, his words are not completely ill-founded.
 In fact, King’s thoughts on the character echoed my own to some degree.
 While watching The Shining, I briefly took issue with the fact that, rather than descending slowly into madness, the Torrance character seemed somewhat deranged from the outset.
 During his interview for the caretaker’s position, Jack’s ironic responses seemed like those of a man at the end of his emotional tether, while a second trip to the hotel with his family paints a character steeped in perversity as Jack glibly discusses cannibalism with his young son, Danny (Danny Lloyd).
 King questioned the sense of using an actor who oozed craziness from the beginning for a story which focuses on a man’s steady deterioration.

 Stuart Ullman: The police thought that it was what the old-timers used to call cabin fever.
 A kind of claustrophobic reaction which can occur when people are shut in together over long periods of time.